-The Mayor of London and the London Assembly represent people living in the 32 boroughs of Greater London, and the City of London.
+The Mayor of London and London Assembly represent the people living in London.

 Mayor of London election

 The Mayor of London election uses the Supplementary Vote system (SV).

 The ballot paper for the Mayor of London election is pink.
 It will list the candidates for mayor, with two columns for marking your first choice and second choice.

 In the first column, you mark a cross next to the candidate who is your first choice.
 For your vote to be counted, you need to cast a first choice vote.